echonest/echoprint-server/README.md

 # Server components for Echoprint.

-**Please note: this is not the final version and will likely not store codes that match release Echoprint codes.**

 Echoprint is an open source music fingerprint and resolving framework powered by the [The Echo Nest](http://the.echonest.com/ "The Echo Nest").
 The [code generator](http://github.com/echonest/echoprint-codegen "echoprint-codegen") (library to convert PCM samples from a microphone or file into Echoprint codes) is MIT licensed and free for any use.
 The [server component](http://github.com/echonest/echoprint-server "echoprint-server") that stores and resolves queries is Apache licensed and free for any use.
 The [data for resolving to millions of songs](http://echoprint.me/data "Echoprint Data") is free for any use provided any changes or additions are merged back to the community.

 ## What is included

 The Echoprint server is a custom component for Apache Solr to index Echoprint codes and hash times.
 In order to keep the index fast, the Echoprint codes are stored in a Tokyo Tyrant key/value store.
 We also include the python API layer code necessary to match tracks based on the response from the custom component as well as a demo (non-production) API meant to illustrate how to setup and run the Echoprint service.

-Non-included requirements for the server (newota):
+Non-included requirements for the server:

 * java 1.6
 * python 2.5 or higher